Bengal1/Sudoku-Solver/README.md

 # Sudoku-Solver

 This is a simple reposatory of a *Sudoku Grid Solver*.
 The program given a start sudoku grid and by using a method based on ... algorithm, solve the sudoku grid.
 Some sudoku ... configuration ... as more than one solution, in that case the program will output one of the solution.
-In case of no solution available for the sudoku ... configuration ..., the program will output ```
+In case of no solution available for the sudoku ... configuration ..., the program will output `This Grid Has No Solution!`.